Edward (Ted) Kenna

 In May 1945, Kenna was involved in fighting around Wewak airfield.
 Without orders and with Japanese soldiers firing at him, he advanced towards a Japanese machinegun crew.

-His citation records how close the bullets came:
+His citation records how close the bullets came.

-[The London Gazette, 4 September 1945, Supplement 37253, page 4467]
+[The London Gazette, 4 September 1945, Supplement 37253, pp 4467-4468.]

 Kenna's actions saved lives and allowed the Australians to advance.